riazul701/dev-notes/Vim/LunarVim/Core-Plugins-LunarVim.md

 ## [neovim/nvim-lspconfig](https://github.com/neovim/nvim-lspconfig)

+* About
+  * Quickstart configurations for the Nvim LSP client

+* Commands
+  * Run `:checkhealth` lsp to see the status or to troubleshoot.

 ## [tamago324/nlsp-settings.nvim](https://github.com/tamago324/nlsp-settings.nvim)

+* About
+  * A plugin for setting Neovim LSP with JSON or YAML files

 ## [nvimtools/none-ls.nvim](https://github.com/nvimtools/none-ls.nvim/)

+* About
+  * Use Neovim as a language server to inject LSP diagnostics, code actions, and more via Lua.

 ## [williamboman/mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim)

+* About
+  * Extension to mason.nvim that makes it easier to use lspconfig with mason.nvim

 ## [williamboman/mason.nvim](https://github.com/williamboman/mason.nvim)

+* About
+  * Easily install and manage LSP servers, DAP servers, linters, and formatters

+* Commands
+  * `:checkhealth mason` : For a full list of dependency.

 ## [folke/tokyonight.nvim](https://github.com/folke/tokyonight.nvim)

+* About
+  * A clean, dark Neovim theme

 ## [lunarvim/lunar.nvim](https://github.com/lunarvim/lunar.nvim)

+* About
+  * LunarVim Colorscheme

 ## [Tastyep/structlog.nvim](https://github.com/Tastyep/structlog.nvim)

+* About
+  * Structured Logging for nvim, using Lua

 ## [nvim-lua/popup.nvim](https://github.com/nvim-lua/popup.nvim)

 ## [nvim-lua/plenary.nvim](https://github.com/nvim-lua/plenary.nvim)

+* About
+  * plenary: full; complete; entire; absolute; unqualified.
+All the lua functions I don't want to write twice.

 ## [nvim-telescope/telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)

+* About
+  * Find, Filter, Preview, Pick.
+All lua, all the time.

+* Commands
+  * Make sure you call `:checkhealth telescope` after installing telescope to ensure everything is set up correctly.

 ## [nvim-telescope/telescope-fzf-native.nvim](https://github.com/nvim-telescope/telescope-fzf-native.nvim)

+* About
+  * FZF sorter for telescope written in c

 ## [hrsh7th/nvim-cmp](https://github.com/hrsh7th/nvim-cmp)

+* About
+  * A completion plugin for neovim coded in Lua.

 ## [rafamadriz/friendly-snippets](https://github.com/rafamadriz/friendly-snippets)